Skip to main content

 18th edition of the L'Oréal Portugal Medals of Honor for Women in Science

-Today, March 23rd, the four young Portuguese researchers who won the 18th edition of the L'Oréal Portugal Medals of Honor for Women in Science, a joint initiative between L'Oréal Portugal, the National UNESCO Commission and FCT, which has been held in Portugal since 2004, were announced.
+The four young Portuguese researchers who won the 18th edition of the L'Oréal Portugal Medals of Honor for Women in Science, a joint initiative between L'Oréal Portugal, the UNESCO National Commission and FCT, which has been held in Portugal since 2004, were announced today, March 23.

-Research on cancer, microcephaly, addictive behaviors and waterfowl preservation are the areas of the four awarded projects.
-Edna Correia - CESAM, Faculty of Science, University of Lisbon; Carina Cunha - Institute for Research in Life and Health Sciences, University of Minho; Sandra Tavares - i3S - Institute for Research and Innovation in Health; and Sara Bandarra - Algarve Biomedical Center - Research Institute, Association for the Development of the Algarve Biomedical Research and Training Center, saw their research projects distinguished with an award of 15,000 thousand euros each.
+Research into cancer, microcephaly, addictive behaviors and the preservation of aquatic birds are the areas of the four award-winning projects.
+Edna Correia - CESAM, Faculty of Sciences of the University of Lisbon; Carina Cunha - Institute for Research in Life and Health Sciences, University of Minho; Sandra Tavares - i3S - Institute for Research and Innovation in Health; and Sara Bandarra - Algarve Biomedical Center - Research Institute, Association for the Development of the Academic Center for Biomedical Research and Training in the Algarve, saw their research projects awarded a prize of 15,000 thousand euros each.

-The researchers, PhD or post-doctoral in their areas of specialization and aged between 32 and 35, were selected among more than 72 candidates by a scientific jury, chaired by Professor Alexandre Quintanilha.
+The researchers, who hold doctorates or post-doctorates in their areas of specialization and are aged between 32 and 35, were selected from more than 72 candidates by a scientific jury chaired by Professor Alexandre Quintanilha.

 SANDRA TAVARES

-Researcher at i3S - Institute for Health Research and Innovation
+Researcher at i3S - Institute for Research and Innovation in Health

-Post-Doctorate in Cancer Biology from the University Medical Center Utrecht, the Netherlands, Sandra Tavares, through her research, intends to simulate small tumors in the laboratory to help treat Triple-Negative Breast Cancer.
-This represents about 15% of the incidence of invasive breast cancers and due to its level of aggressiveness and rapid metastasis has few targeted therapeutic options.
+With a post-doctorate in Cancer Biology from the University Medical Center Utrecht in the Netherlands, Sandra Tavares' research aims to simulate small tumors in the laboratory to help treat triple-negative breast cancer.
+This represents around 15% of the incidence of invasive breast cancers and, due to its level of aggressiveness and rapid metastasization, there are few targeted therapeutic options.

 ercgrants